About Chamber Music at Guildhall

 - Chamber music prizes offering external performance opportunities

-- Performance projects/workshops with Nicholas Daniel and Andrew Marriner
+- Performance projects/side-by-side workshops with Nicholas Daniel, Andrew Marriner and Janine Jansen

-- Pre-London Symphony Orchestra recitals at the Barbican
+- Pre-London Symphony Orchestra recitals in the Barbican Hall

-- BBC Total Immersion projects in Milton Court Concert Hall and at the Barbican
+- BBC Radio 3 Total Immersion projects in Milton Court Concert Hall and in the Barbican Hall

 - Endellion Quartet - Visiting Quartet in Association